 Luckily, her pension bounces back.
 The next year, the market recovers strongly and rises by 7%.
 Now Sarah is sitting on a pension of £1,058.66.

 Despite the interest rate varying significantly, Sarah has seen an overall growth of 5.87% on her original contribution of £1,000.
 That’s the average of Sarah’s rate of return each year.

 And this is how your pension can grow, even without a guaranteed interest rate.

 As we outlined above, the interest your pension earns comes directly from the performance of your investments.

-But there is one more thing to keep in mind: compound interest.
+But there is one more thing to keep in mind: compound growth.

 This can be a slightly tricky concept but it’s important to understand how it impacts your savings.
 Why?
-Because compound interest is your pension’s superpower.
+Because compound growth is your pension’s superpower.

-Compound interest is, essentially, interest on interest.
+Compound growth is, essentially, growth on growth.
 Whenever your pot grows, any future earnings will come on top of your new bigger pot.

 For example, if you get a 5% return on £100, you now have £105.
 However, the next time your pot grows, you’re getting 5% of £105 - your new pot amount.

 The longer your savings are invested, the more you’ll benefit from compounding.
 And this is why long-term savings like a pension is so efficient.